SmolPocketChange/Mermaid/README.md

         -RIGHT ARROW KEY = Right
         -SPACE = Start and restart
         -P = Pause

 **Scoring**:
        -Enemies(one hit) = 20 points
        -Gems = 10 points
        -Fish = 50 points

+There is currently scoring on hearts and health max up powerups.

 **Powerups**:
        -Heart(Light): Increases Health by 1 point
-       -Health Max Up(Dark): Increases Max health from 3 to 6 At max health, hearts will not give more health.
+       -Health Max Up(Dark): Increases Max health from 3 to 6

+At max health, hearts will not give more health.

 ```